ibm-cloud-docs/cephaas/go.md

 The following items are necessary to create or modify volume or host details:

 * A Ceph as a service deployment instance.
+* A service endpoint associated with the Ceph as a service deployment
 * API Key